In Short

-If you are looking to lease a premises, you will need a lease heads of agreement to formalise your lease.
-A lease heads of agreement is an important document that contains the commercial terms of your lease.
-It outlines both the landlord’s and your rights and obligations for the lease, including the duration of the lease, estimated outgoings and the detail of the lease proposal.
+If you want to lease a premises, you will need a lease heads of agreement to formalise your lease.
+A lease heads of agreement is an important document containing your lease’s commercial terms.
+It outlines both the landlord’s and your rights and obligations for the lease, including the duration of the lease, estimated outgoings and the details of the lease proposal.
 This article will explain:

 - what is a lease heads of agreement;